CXPhoenix/apcs-pre-exam-quick-guide/docs/index.md

       src: /Attribution 4 AI Graphic - By AI Not for Profit .png
       alt: AI 授權
     title: AI 授權：By AI Not for Profit
-    details: Generated entirely by Humans with minimal or no AI support (for profit).
+    details: Generated entirely by AI with or without human prompts or instructions (not for profit).
 ---